Which type of distribution is right for you?

 - Less suitable for children’s books due to variance in color printing and pricing of hard covers.

 - Presentation of your book and marketing pitch to retailers is not included in POD.

-One benefit of expanded distribution is that a distributor can send copies of your book and its marketing materials to the buyers at Barnes & Noble, Ingram, and Baker & Taylor, and this exposure increases your chances of getting placed in bookstores.
+One benefit of Traditional Distribution is that a distributor can send copies of your book and its marketing materials to the buyers at Barnes & Noble, Ingram, and Baker & Taylor, and this exposure increases your chances of getting placed in bookstores.

 - Offset printing gives you better per-book print costs for large quantities, as well as a slew of customization options and high-quality print jobs.

 - Presentation of your book to book buyers, increasing chances of being picked up by brick-and-mortar stores.

 - Higher up-front expense, for printing an inventory of books to stock in the distribution center.

 - Maintenance fees over the lifespan of your book: storage, returns service, and shipping.